Intercultural Design

 REFLECTIONS

-This project helped me understand "Designing Urban Futures" in a more personal way.
-I don' t take public transport often, so when I do, I get confused fast.
-I remember standing at a stop and not knowing if I was in the right place, which direction the bus was going, or where to walk after getting off.
-That "I should know this, but I don' t" feeling is stressful, and it made our topic feel real.
+This project helped me understand Designing Urban Futures in a more personal way.
+I don’t take public transport often, so when I do, I get confused quite easily.
+I remember standing at a stop and not knowing if I was in the right place or which direction to go.
+That “I should know this, but I don’t” feeling is stressful, and it made our topic feel very real.

 评论